Papers

 Instruct-SkillMix: A Powerful Pipeline for LLM Instruction Tuning

-Abstract: We introduce Instruct-SkiLLMix, an automated approach for creating diverse, high quality SFT data.
-The Instruct-SkiLLMix pipeline involves two stages, each leveraging an existing powerful LLM: (1) Skill extraction: uses the LLM to extract core "skills" for instruction-following, either from existing datasets, or by directly prompting the model; (2) Data generation: uses the powerful LLM to generate (instruction, response) data that exhibit a randomly chosen pair of these skills.
+Abstract: We introduce Instruct-SkillMix, an automated approach for creating diverse, high quality SFT data for instruction-following.
+The pipeline involves two stages, each leveraging an existing powerful LLM: (1) Skill extraction: uses the LLM to extract core "skills" for instruction-following by directly prompting the model.
+This is inspired by LLM metacognition'' of Didolkar et al. (2024); (2) Data generation: uses the powerful LLM to generate (instruction, response) data that exhibit a randomly chosen pair of these skills.
 Here, the use of random skill combinations promotes diversity and difficulty.
-Vanilla SFT (i.e., no PPO, DPO, or RL methods) on data generated from Instruct-SkiLLMix leads to strong gains on instruction following benchmarks such as AlpacaEval 2.0, MT-Bench, and WildBench.
-With just $4$K examples, LLaMA-3-8B-Base achieves 42.76% length-controlled win rate on AlpacaEval 2.0.
-To our knowledge, this achieves state-of-the-art performance among all models that have only undergone SFT (no RL methods) and competes with proprietary models such as Claude 3 Opus and LLaMA-3.1-405B-Instruct.
+The estimated cost of creating the dataset is under $600.
+Vanilla SFT (i.e., no PPO, DPO, or RL methods) on data generated from Instruct-SkillMix leads to strong gains on instruction following benchmarks such as AlpacaEval 2.0, MT-Bench, and WildBench.
+With just 4K examples, LLaMA-3-8B-Base achieves 42.76% length-controlled win rate on AlpacaEval 2.0, a level similar to frontier models like Claude 3 Opus and LLaMA-3.1-405B-Instruct.
 Ablation studies also suggest plausible reasons for why creating open instruction-tuning datasets via naive crowd-sourcing has proved difficult.
-Introducing low quality answers ("shirkers") in $20\%$ of Instruct-SkiLLMix examples causes performance to plummet, sometimes catastrophically.
-The Instruct-SkiLLMix pipeline is flexible and is adaptable to other settings.
+In our dataset, adding 20% low quality answers (shirkers'') causes a noticeable degradation in performance.
+The Instruct-SkillMix pipeline seems flexible and adaptable to other settings.

 Overview of the Methodology